sanoj-s/joq-web-sel/README.md

 	 </test> <!-- Test -->
         </suite> <!-- Suite -->

 **NOTE:** If you need to run on different browsers, you can mention Firefox or edge or ie or Safari or headless for the **browserName** parameter in the above testng.xml code.
+You can also execute on different versions of Chrome browser, for that set value for **browserVersion**.
 If you need to run in Selenium Grid mode, just specify the values for **gridIP** and **gridPort**.
 For local execution, you just leave **gridIP** and **gridPort** blank but need the **browserName** parameter value.
 For more about Selenium Grid setup, please visit https://journeyofquality.com/2022/01/26/a-variant-selenium-grid-4/

 **Perform Lighthouse Audit**
 <br>This automation framework supports the lighthouse audit on the website with different categories such as performance, accessibility, SEO, best practices, and PWA.
 You can use **startLighthouseAudit** keyword of the UtilityActions class.
 Once the audit is completed the framework will generate the audit report in the **\Reports\Lighthouse_Audit** folder of the project structure.
 The prerequisite for the Lighthouse audit is to install the **lighthouse** node module package on your system.
 For more details about the Lighthouse setup, please visit https://journeyofquality.com/2021/12/21/turn-on-your-lighthouse/.
 Below is the sample code for reference: